KLOVER PRODUCTS HISTORY & INFORMATION

 Our founder, Paul Terpstra, was running a successful engineering consulting firm when he was approached with the audio challenge.
 The first version of the KLOVER MiK 26 was designed and a prototype was built.
 The vastly improved range and clarity led FOX to place an order for KLOVER MiK 26 parabolic mics.
 Klover Products, Inc. was founded in order to fulfill that order.

+Patrick Santini, founder of ModTruss, was a co-founder in 2012.
 In 2018, Paul, and his wife Diane, attained full ownership of Klover Products.

 Who We Are